 Children love counting down to their birthdays, happily marking the days off the calendar as the day draws near — anticipating a party full of cake, presents, friends, and yummy food!
 However, for parents, birthday parties can sometimes bring to mind the stress of another planning task.
 There’s a whole lot of planning that goes into a child’s birthday party; guest list, location, invitations, food, gifts, and games.
 No matter how hectic the planning may be, it’s something all parents willingly go through to try to make that day special for their child.
-These birthday party planning tips can help!
+These inexpensive birthday party planning tips can help!
+It is easy hold a cheap birthday party for your child that won’t break the bank, but will be a great experience for all who attend!
+Try these five frugal birthday party ideas to help keep things fun and inexpensive.

 Think out of the box and look for children birthday party places that you can use for free.
 Try asking your child’s teacher if the school will allow you to throw a mini-birthday party during lunch break.
 The classroom or cafeteria is a great venue to throw a party for all of your child’s friends.
 This lessens the burden of sending out invites and accommodating parent chaperones since all of your child’s friends will already be in school that day.
 All you’d have to do is bring the snacks (little mini hot-dogs and burgers are fun treats to serve), and prepare a few parlor games, complete with small prizes for the winners.